Noman-dv/Holivo/README.md

 ## Features

-- ✅ Next.js 16 with App Router
+- ✅ Next.js 16 with App Router (JavaScript, no TypeScript)
-- ✅ Tailwind CSS for styling
+- ✅ Tailwind CSS v4 configured and working
-- ✅ Organized folder structure
+- ✅ Organized folder structure with clear separation of concerns
+- ✅ **Organized routing structure** with dedicated routes for each feature
+- ✅ **Navigation component** with active route highlighting
+- ✅ **Route constants** centralized for easy maintenance
-- ✅ Mock data for development
+- ✅ Comprehensive mock data for development
-- ✅ Service placeholders ready for API integration
+- ✅ Service placeholders with error handling ready for API integration
 - ✅ Global state management with React Context
-- ✅ Reusable UI components
+- ✅ Reusable UI components with proper prop validation
+- ✅ Centralized exports for cleaner imports
+- ✅ Professional code structure with JSDoc comments

+## Routes

+The application uses Next.js App Router with the following routes:

+- `/` - Home page with overview and quick links
+- `/flights` - Flight search and comparison page
+- `/hotels` - Hotel search and comparison page
+- `/cars` - Car rental search and comparison page
+- `/compare` - Compare selected flights, hotels, and car rentals

+All routes are organized in the `app/` directory following Next.js App Router conventions.
+Route constants are centralized in `lib/routes.js` for easy maintenance.

 ## Future Integration